supermodularxyz/gc-passport-faucet/README.md

 1. Create a Gitcoin Passport scorer and api keys at https://scorer.gitcoin.co
 2. Create an Upstash account at https://upstash.com at get url and token
 3. Deploy to Vercel and configure environment variables (see below for more info)
-4. Create a faucet wallet and fund with tokens (`node wallet.mjs` to generate)
+4. Fund faucet wallet with tokens

 Configure environment variables: